sanskys/sanskys.github.io/_pages/advisor.md

 If you wish to spend your time on something more usefull than refreshing your wallet balance then subscribe to @CardanoAdvisor

+Since tracking wallets is cost intensive, this feature is only available to SNSKY Pool delegators.
 To subscribe for Wallet Alerts, follow the Bot and DM: **Wallet StakeID** .
 Whenever there is a transaction, the Bot will send you a DM mentioning the new Wallet Balance.